caiks/TBOT01/README.md

 ```
 In the case of the probabilistic choice mode 4, the new *substrate* appears to have decreased the performance slightly, but not significantly.

-Mode 5 is the same as mode 3, but with the *substrate* 6 and no special single exit handling,
+Mode 5 is the same as threshold mode 3, but with the *substrate* 6 and no special single exit handling,
 ```
 gazebo -u --verbose ~/turtlebot3_ws/src/TBOT01_ws/env009.model -s libgazebo_ros_init.so